Smoke alarm supports for adults who are deaf or hard of hearing

 • any systems in place for other residents in the home with similar needs

-• if it’s the responsibility of other mainstream supports to fund the smoke alarm, for example some state funded housing authorities make allowances for minor modifications for their clients with disability.
+• if it’s the responsibility of other mainstream supports to fund the smoke alarm, for example some state funded housing authorities make allowances for minor modifications for their clients with disabilities.

 Sarah is 35-years old, with profound hearing loss in both ears.
-She has cochlear implants, which she has had since she was 21, when she suddenly lost her hearing when she had meningitis.
+She has cochlear implants, which she has had since she was 21 after she suddenly lost her hearing.
+Sarah speaks and has good lip-reading ability, English comprehension, and literacy.
+She works full time and has lots of family and peer supports.
+Sarah lives with her husband and two young children, they can all hear.

-The planner considers the information provided, along with the NDIS funding criteria.
+The planner considers the information provided, along with the reasonable and necessary criteria.
 The planner also considers the cost of the smoke alarm.
+Because the smoke alarm will cost less than $1,500, Sarah doesn’t have to provide any written evidence.

 Based on the information, they determine the smoke alarm is reasonable and necessary, because:

-• it will alert her to smoke and fire and support her to help her children
+• it will alert her to smoke and fire supporting her independence related goals

 • it’s not reasonable for Sarah to be reliant on her husband and children to alert her each time the alarm is triggered